 Where Is The Fiberglass Inside The Mattress?

-How To Spot A Mattress That Has Fiberglass?
+How To Spot A Mattress That Contains Fiberglass?

-If you are looking for a budget priced mattress, there are two ways to determine whether or not it has fiberglass inside the foam.
+If you are looking for a budget priced mattress, there are two ways to determine whether or not it contains fiberglass inside the foam.

 You can relax if you see removable covers but keep in mind that they may still contain some fire blocker substance like glass wool instead of more expensive materials.